EmilyMWright/Invoke-AtomicRedTeam-GUI/README.md

 - **Executor Type:** Specifies the the framework or application in which the test should be executed.
 The following executor types are currently supported: CommandPrompt, Sh, Bash, PowerShell.
     - **CommandPrompt:** The Windows Command Prompt, aka cmd.exe

-    Requires the -ExecutorCommand argument to contain a multi-linescript that will be preprocessed and then executed by cmd.exe.
+    Requires the Executor Command argument to contain a multi-linescript that will be preprocessed and then executed by cmd.exe.
     - **PowerShell:** PowerShell

-    Requires the -ExecutorCommand argument to contain a multi-line PowerShell scriptblock that will be preprocessed and then executed by powershell.exe
+    Requires the Executor Command argument to contain a multi-line PowerShell scriptblock that will be preprocessed and then executed by powershell.exe
     - **Sh:** Linux's bourne shell

-    Requires the -ExecutorCommand argument to contain a multi-line script that will be preprocessed and then executed by sh.
+    Requires the Executor Command argument to contain a multi-line script that will be preprocessed and then executed by sh.
     - **Bash:** Linux's bourne again shell

-    Requires the -ExecutorCommand argument to contain a multi-line script that will be preprocessed and then executed by bash.
+    Requires the Executor Command argument to contain a multi-line script that will be preprocessed and then executed by bash.
 - **Elevation Required:** Specifies that the test must run with elevated privileges.
 - **Executor Command:** Specifies the command to execute as part of the atomic test.
 This should be specified when the atomic test can be executed in an automated fashion.
 (The Executor Type specified will dictate the command specified, e.g. PowerShell scriptblock code when the "PowerShell" Executor Type is specified.)
 - **Executor Clean-up Command:** Specifies the command to execute if there are any artifacts that need to be cleaned up.